 UNIVERSITY OF WISCONSIN River Falls

-Students earn college credit while attending high school by taking Advanced Placement (AP) Exams, International Baccalaureate (IB) and the College Level Examination Program (CLEP).courses.
-Students may also take college courses through the Wisconsin Youth Options Program or the Wisconsin Course Options Program.
-Find out how to earn college credit while in high school.
+Students may earn college credit while attending high school by taking Advanced Placement (AP) Exams, International Baccalaureate (IB) and through the College Level Examination Program (CLEP).
+High school students may take UWRF courses through the Wisconsin Early College Credit Program (ECCP).

-High school students may also apply as an undergraduate special student for a variety of reasons including taking classes for personal enrichment or adding an additional major/minor.
-Find out how to apply as a special student.
+High school students may also apply as undergraduate non-degree students for a variety of reasons, including taking classes for personal enrichment.
+Find out how to apply as a non-degree/special student.

-As a temporary graduate or undergraduate student, you may enroll in courses without being admitted into a degree or certificate program at UW-River Falls.
+As a temporary graduate or undergraduate, you may enroll in courses without being admitted into a degree or certificate program at UW-River Falls.
 You will need a bachelor's degree from an accredited institution to take graduate-level courses.
 The application fee is waived.

 In the application, indicate that your reason for applying is to take courses for personal or professional enrichment.